Ket3r/script-server-wiki/Server-configuration.md

 ## `ssl`
 SSL configuration, use it for enabling communication over SSL
-This would require additional private key and certificate configuration (see below)
+This would require an additional private key and certificate configuration (see below)

 _Default_: ssl disabled
 _Type_: json object